 The two Green Chairs ran side by side until 1989, when both were replaced by the Green Chair Express, Whistler Mountain’s first quad chair.
 This Green Chair lasted only eight years before the high-speed Emerald Express, also a quad, replaced it in 1997.

 More than 20 years later the old Emerald Express has been disassembled and will reappear on Blackcomb this year, replacing the original Catskinner Chair from 1980.
-The new six-person Emerald Express will provide access to the same runs build under the original Green Chair fifty years ago, though it may look a little different today.
+The new six-person Emerald Express will provide access to the same runs built under the original Green Chair fifty years ago, though it may look a little different today.